DecipherNow/workshops/training/3. Grey Matter Service Deployment/Grey Matter Service Deployment Training.md

 6. Use `https` instead of `http` when making requests to the Control API service.
 7. Don't attempt to verify the server identity (for this tutorial).

-Place the entirety of the above code block at the end of your `~/.profile`, since we want this configuration to persist.
+Now, place the entirety of the above code block at the end of your `~/.profile`, since we want this configuration to persist.
 This is important both so that the `greymatter` command continues to function after a logout, and also so that you can open multiple SSH sessions without worrying about reconfiguring it.

 Verify your CLI connection with: